Analysis | What the Supreme Court decision in Alabama means for racial gerrymandering

 This was an emergency ruling, so they didn’t do much to explain why.
 Justice Brett M. Kavanaugh wrote that it was simply too late, nine months before an election, to change up the maps.
 The justices said they’ll decide the merits of this case later, meaning that elections in Alabama this November will be held on maps that could ultimately be ruled illegal.

 Some Supreme Court analysts, however, think the court isn’t done with making it harder to sue based on racial gerrymandering.
 Later this year or next year when the court looks more closely at the Alabama case, the conservative justices could strike down a section of the Voting Rights Act (VRA) that is designed to protect minority representation.
 This section of the law prohibits voting practices that discriminate based on race.
-(In 2013, the Supreme Court led by Roberts struck down a key section of the Voting Rights Act that required the federal government to sign off on maps in certain states.)
+(In 2013, the Supreme Court led by Roberts struck down a key section of the VRA that required the federal government to sign off on maps in certain states.)

-If the Supreme Court takes down other parts of the Voting Rights Act, the conservative argument that mapmakers should be “race-blind” prevails at the Supreme Court, as Rick Hasen of Election Law Blog wrote.
+If the Supreme Court takes down other parts of the VRA, the conservative argument that mapmakers should be “race-blind” prevails at the Supreme Court, as Rick Hasen of Election Law Blog wrote.
 And that would mean that mapmakers don’t have to consider growing Black and Latino populations in Southern and Western states when they draw electoral districts.

 And that could mean Democrats could lose their ability to challenge maps as racially gerrymandered, which is one of the only ways Democrats have been able to successfully challenge maps in federal courts right now.
 (State courts can and still do knock down partisan gerrymandered districts, based on more stringent rules in state constitutions about what’s an unconstitutional gerrymander.)